What We Do:

 |

-What Are The Specific Benefits Of Using a Class-IV K-Laser?
+What Are The Specific Benefits Of Using a Summus Class-IV Laser?

-- World’s first four-wavelength Therapy Laser stimulates a wide variety of tissues
+- Utilizes four distinct wavelengths to stimulate a wide variety of tissues

 - Uses continuous and modulating frequencies to promote pain control and healing